 at 3:30 pm

+Fixer is a harrowing film that follows Ajmal, a 24-year-old Afghan man who "fixes" meetings for foreign journalists with high-ranking members of the Taliban.
 "I bring one enemy to meet another," Ajmal explains in the film.
 When he was kidnapped along with an Italian reporter in 2007, their situation quickly goes from bad to worse.
 Fixer uses vivid interviews, a tumultous editing style and a variety of sources of digital footage--including contemporary video released by the Taliban--to tell the story of a man caught in the crossfire of the perilous conflict in Afghanistan.
 Fixer had its world premiere at the 2009 International Film Festival Rotterdam.
 In the U.S., it premiered at the 2009 Tribeca Film Festival, where Olds won the award for Best New Documentary Filmmaker.
-Fixer also won the First Prize of the Jury at Documenta Madrid; the University Jury Prize at Pesaro, Italy; and was an official selection at more than 20 international film festivals. *New York Times Critic's Pick!* As unsettling and complex as the country it traverses, Fixer: The Taking of Ajmal Naqshbandi, Ian Olds’s stunning documentary is a deeply disorienting film propelled by a jagged anxiety that permeates every image and interview -Jeannette Catsoulis, The New York Times
+Fixer also won the First Prize of the Jury at Documenta Madrid; the University Jury Prize at Pesaro, Italy; and was an official selection at more than 20 international film festivals.

 The best documentary I've seen on Afghanistan--so good it's hard to imagine a better one.
-All jagged edges, blurs, and disconnects -Ann Jones, The Huffington Post
+All jagged edges, blurs, and disconnects

 March 12 and 13: Discussion with Christian Parenti, The Nation journalist and Fixer field producer.